 “For February, we have a special Chinese New Year tea and we prepare mooncakes,” says Thiago Frare, executive pastry chef at The Ritz-Carlton, San Francisco.
-The iconic property is famous for their Afternoon Tea program, held every other Sunday in the bright, airy Lounge.
-Chef Frare and his team develop each service’s menu with both the month’s theme and the tea list in mind, and for Chinese New Year that meant oolong madeleines, a mooncake that could stand up to savory, grassy green tea and bold Quatre Fruits Rouges, a black tea peppered with red fruit.
-“We went for matcha but added some brandied cherries.
-It was a big hit -- a classic mooncake you’d find in Chinatown, but the matcha and brandied cherries bring more texture and more elegance.”
+The iconic property is famous for their afternoon tea program, held every other Sunday in the bright, airy Lounge.
+Chef Frare and his team develop each service’s menu with both the month’s theme and the tea list in mind, and for Chinese New Year that meant oolong madeleines, a mooncake that could stand up to savory and grassy green tea, and bold Quatre Fruits Rouges -- a black tea peppered with red fruit.

 “We have professionals on our property that have been working in tea for maybe 12 or 15 years, and they understand what the guests want and what tea is going to match perfectly with our products and the season,” continues Frare, who often incorporates tea into his dishes as a way of bringing everything together.
 “We are always trying to link things that we use, like matcha, lavender, chamomile, and ginger.
 In our pastry, we use green tea on a regular basis and we also serve a lavender-chamomile pâte de fruits.
 If you start the meal with a chamomile tea and then your last bite is a chamomile pâte de fruits, it's a nice experience.
 We can close the cycle.”